hustvl/YOLOS/README.md

 </details>

 <details>
-<summary>To train the YOLOS-S models in the paper, run this command:</summary>
+<summary>To train the YOLOS-S model with 200 epoch pretrained Deit-S in the paper, run this command:</summary>
 <pre><code>
-# pretrained 200 epoch

 python -m torch.distributed.launch \
     --nproc_per_node=8 \
     --use_env main.py \